-Grooving With Rockin’ Jim
+Grooving With Rockin’ Jim, a Public Radio Legend

 For more than four decades, the KPOO DJ has been spinning ’50s and ’60s tunes on nighttime radio.